Bullying Doesn’t Only Happen in the Playground

 - Loss of self-confidence

-The effects of bullying at work can be so great that victims are likely to suffer from stress and anxiety just at the thought of having to go to work.
-Therefore, the damage that bullying does extends beyond the office, even negatively impacting one’s leisure time with friends and family.
+The effects of workplace bullying can be so great that victims are likely to suffer from stress and anxiety just at the thought of having to go to work, which can lead to increased absence levels or possibly even resignation.
+The damage that bullying does extends beyond the office, even negatively impacting one’s leisure time with friends and family.

-What can employers do to tackle workplace bullying?
+What can employers do to tackle bullying at work?

 Bullying and Harassment Policies

 Employers need to create a workplace culture that rejects bullying.
-The best way to do this is to include a Bullying and Harassment Policy in the organisation’s Employee Handbook.
+The best way to do this is to include a Bullying and Harassment Policy in the organisation’s Employee Handbook, which corresponds with equality, diversity and inclusion policies.

 Deal with complaints

-Complaints should never be ignored and should be dealt with promptly.
-The longer that a complaint goes undealt with, the more the victim may continue to be bullied, and employers may also set a precedent within the workplace that this sort of behaviour is tolerated.
+Complaints should never be ignored and should be addressed promptly.
+The longer that a complaint goes unheeded, the more the victim may continue to be bullied, and employers may also set a precedent within the workplace that this sort of behaviour is tolerated, thus creating a fearful atmosphere and culture.

-Workplace culture should make sure that all staff feel like they are equally valued, and encourage equal treatment of one another.
-Make sure it is made clear what behaviour is permitted and what is not.
+The chances of bullying issues arising can be lowered by creating a positive workplace culture and healthy relationships in the workplace.
+Workplace culture should make sure that all staff feel like they are equally valued and encourage equal treatment of one another.
+Ensure that it is made clear what behaviour is permitted and what is not.

 Having a zero-tolerance policy toward bullying ensures that employees feel safe and have the confidence to be happy and work productively in their jobs.
-It also shows that all managers/supervisors/employees are on the same level and, regardless of their position, it will not be tolerated.
+It also shows that all managers/supervisors/employees are on the same level with regards to preventing bullying and, regardless of their position, it will not be tolerated.

 Lead by example